stelmo/Stochastic-Dynamical-Control-Code/closedloop_scenarios/README.md

 ## Single Model Linear MPC

-1. `lin_mod_lin_mpc_gauss_mean.jl` => Linear plant model controlled with a linear MPC.
+1. `lin_mod_kf_lin_mpc_mean.jl` => Linear plant model controlled with a linear MPC.
 Plant and measurement noise is Gaussian with known distributions.
+A Kalman Filter is used for state estimation.
 The control objective is to keep the system at the unsteady operating point using the minimum controller effort (standard QP MPC objective function).
 Standard deterministic constraints.

-2. `lin_mod_lin_mpc_gauss_var_conf_x.jl` => exactly the same system as before but with the additional stochastic constraint.
+2. `lin_mod_kf_lin_mpc_var_conf_x.jl` => exactly the same system as before but with the additional stochastic constraint.
 The suffix `_x.jl` indicates the confidence of the constraint based on the Gaussian assumption i.e. it is read off from a Chi Squared Distribution table (with 2 DOF in this case).

+3. `lin_mod_pf_lin_mpc_mean.jl` => The same as (1) but using a Particle Filter for state estimation.

+4. `lin_mod_pf_lin_mpc_var_conf_99_graphical.jl` => Similar to (2) but we additionally test the assumption that the posterior distributions are Gaussian.
+The density function of the posterior is estimated from the PF samples and the contours are plotted over time intervals.
+This allows one to qualitatively inspect the Gaussian nature of the pdfs.
+Takes about 6 minutes using 50000 particles and simulating 50 min.

+5. `lin_mod_pf_lin_mpc_var_conf_99_numeric.jl` => Similar to (2) but we additionally test the assumption that the posterior distributions are Gaussian.
+The Kullback-Leibler Divergence of the sampled posterior is compared to the Gaussian simplification thereof.
+The baseline for this test can be found in `openloop_scenarios/KL_PF_lin_mod_baseline.jl`.
+Note that this test takes approximately 30 min to complete if the total simulated time is 15 min.